thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vrf_name.md

 Optional:

-- `confed` (String) Compare AS-path lengths including confederation sets and sequences
+- `confed` (Boolean) Compare AS-path lengths including confederation sets and sequences
-- `ignore` (String) Ignore AS-path length in selecting a route
+- `ignore` (Boolean) Ignore AS-path length in selecting a route
-- `multipath_relax` (String) Allow load sharing across routes that have different AS paths (but same length)
+- `multipath_relax` (Boolean) Allow load sharing across routes that have different AS paths (but same length)

 <a id="nestedatt--protocols--bgp--parameters--suppress_fib_pending--med"></a>